Hillel International Student Cabinet

 History of the Student Cabinet:

-The student cabinet meets twice a year for in-person summits and monthly on video conference calls.
-In between meetings, they move work forward in four ways:
+The student cabinet meets twice a year for in-person summits (pending health and safety protocols) and monthly on video conference calls.
+Between meetings, they move work forward in four ways:

 Work with Hillel International professionals